JPaulDev/news-api/README.md

 express and allows developers to easily integrate news articles into their own applications or websites.

+## Prerequisites

+- Node.js v19.8.1 or later.
+- postgreSQL v14.7 or later.

 ## Environment Variables

 To run this project locally you must supply the correct environment variables that